Midlife Moments

 Courses

-• A short course on the effects menopause and age have on mood, brain fog, stress, irritability, patience, and tolerance for BS.
+• A short course on the effects menopause and age have on mood, body image, confidence, patience, and tolerance for BS.

 • 4 modules delivered weekly in short video form with an accompanying workbook each week.
-Created and presented by Dr Mandy Deeks a psychologist and educator with over 30 years experience researching, educating and counselling in the menopause and midlife space.
+Created and presented by Dr Mandy Deeks a psychologist, researcher and educator with over 30 years experience in the menopause and midlife space.

 • Self-paced, this will be an opportunity to learn about the effects perimenopause and menopause has on you, what else might be going on that impacts on your mood, and most importantly, strategies and resources to try.

-• A live Q & A to share information and stories where you can contribute or just watch and listen (optional).
+• 2 live group Q & As to share information and stories where you can contribute or just watch and listen (optional).

 The experiences you have had and the beliefs you hold affect how you operate in the world, how you show up, and the way you view the world.
 This can end up as the stories you tell yourself, which in turn can affect the choices you make, the people you hang around with, the meaning you give to your life.
 You may tell yourself you are not good enough or you don't deserve love for eg.